-My partner Doug and I own a small family farm in rural Nova Scotia Canada, which we have converted to a flower farm.
-It has been an amazing journey, although it feels like we are just beginning.
+My partner Doug and I own a small family farm in rural Nova Scotia Canada, which we have converted to a working flower farm.

-We grow in zone 5b, which has a short season for most farms in this zone without season extension.
-We don’t get our plants into the ground until mid to late May, due to early frosts that can wipe out our frost sensitive crops.
+We grow in zone 5b, and have a short growing season without season extension.
+We don’t get most of our annual plants into the ground until mid to late May, due to late spring frosts that can wipe out tender crops.

 This doesn’t hold us back, and our season is filled with hard work, beauty, and inspiration.

 I have worked as an RN my whole life, and retired early to pursue my dream of flower farming .

 My nursing career has spanned many different areas, including teaching nursing students, working and teaching in obstetrics, and working in acute care and community supports for mental health (where my heart remains).